 Starlee usually writes poetry — the traditional rhyming kind because she’s OC; she even wonders how she managed to pass Essay and Essay Writing with a whopping 3.50.
 She writes when she feels like it; she writes with her emotions, which is why keeping a blog that is non-verse is seemingly difficult.
 She remembers, though, that she once aced a descriptive paragraph writing activity in second grade, her teacher even gave her an orchid from the school garden for it.

 She can’t write news — that’s a hard fact.
 Or so she thought before attending a seminar-workshop in journalism where she aced news writing in English.
 She’s gained much confidence now.

 Starlee must write because she’s losing it; she’s had writer’s block for years you don’t call it writer’s block anymore.
-She has to — needs to — write; otherwise, her campus journalists, and now her little girl who’s gradually growing fond of books and handwritten material, will eat her alive.
+She has to — needs to — write; otherwise, her campus journalists and creative nonfic students, and now her little girl who’s gradually growing fond of books and handwritten material, will eat her alive.